 Biopac Laboratory Assignments: Students are engaged in scientific inquiry by performing in group data collection, analysis and write-ups.
-The students will perform exercises targeting muscular function, brain function, ANS, exercise physiology and neurophysiology.
+The students will perform exercises targeting circulatory system, respiratory system, muscular function, brain function, ANS, exercise physiology and neurophysiology.
 This will count 10% of your grade.